|

 Civilization, Lester

-R. Brown, 2009-10.
-This excellent book concisely
+film and presentation) This excellent book concisely

 describes and analyses the world’s major problems